Gas Ronda

-Gaspar Ronda (born 25 August 1926, d.
-25 October 2017), better known as Gas Ronda, was an American drag racer.
+Gaspar Ronda (August 25, 1926 – October 25, 2017), better known as Gas Ronda, was an American drag racer.
 He was also a restaurateur.
-In 2016, Ronda was made a member of the International Drag Racing Hall of Fame.
+In 2016, Ronda was inducted into the International Drag Racing Hall of Fame.

 Racing career

 Always looking for the unusual ride, Ronda started in Stock, driving Hudsons and Buicks, early in the 1950s, in Southern California.
 He switched to a Corvette, like other racers, but was disappointed by the lack of variety from his competition, which also mainly drove Chevrolets.
 Instead, he picked a 352 cid/360 hp 1960 Ford Starliner.

-He joined forces with engine builder Les Ritchey (owner and operator of Performance Associates in Covina, California).
+Ronda joined forces with engine builder Les Ritchey (owner and operator of Performance Associates in Covina, California).

-He moved up to Super Stock, where his 1962 Ford Galaxie, with a tri-power 406 cid, was a match for the 409 cid, Impalas.
+Ronda moved up to Super Stock, where his 1962 Ford Galaxie, with a tri-power 406 cid, was a match for the 409 cid Impalas.
 At first, he was based at George Newtell's Downtown Ford car dealership in Los Angeles, where Ronda was a salesman.

-He changed over to a 427 cid Galaxie in 1963, but, though it was "one of the quickest and fastest" in the U.S., it was overweight compared to its competition.
+Ronda changed over to a 427 cid Galaxie in 1963, but, though it was "one of the quickest and fastest" in the U.S., it was overweight compared to its competition.

 To be able to more easily collaborate with Ritchey, Ronda moved to Covina midway through 1964, taking a job with Russ Davis Ford.

 Because Ford had sold more than the fifty required to homolgate the 427 Fairlanes, they were eligible for Super Stock, rather than F/X (Factory Experimental).
 Ronda got one, which he had repainted "bright poppy red", like the (then-new) Mustang.
 Ronda faced Butch Leal's Thunderbolt in the final of the 1964 Winternationals, and won, recording a pass of 11.78 seconds at 123.40 mph.
-He also took (" NHRA's national Top Stock crown that year, at the wheel of a 427 Fairlane.
+He also took NHRA's national Top Stock crown that year, at the wheel of a 427 Fairlane.